treetrum/amazon-kindle-bulk-downloader/README.md

 See [here](https://github.com/treetrum/amazon-kindle-bulk-downloader/issues/192#issuecomment-2676081558) for original report of this.

 The fix is to ensure the correct baseUrl is passed for the region that the books were purchased in.

-### Docker errors

-to disable 'headless' mode for debugging

-1. edit `docker-compose.yml` and `.env`, uncomment the relevant lines
-2. authorize Docker to talk to the local X server
-   `xhost +local:docker`
-3. run the container again